the pull

 We checked the wardrobe.
 Under the bed.
 Behind the curtains.

-But I wasn’t looking for something – I was trying to avoid seeing it.
+But I don't think I was looking for something.
+I was trying to avoid seeing it.

 Something was in there.